Welcome to BRISTOL’s 5G action group page

 With regard to appearance this can include details such as:

-- could also mention disquietening appearance of masts affection people’s quiet enjoyment of the neighbourhood, and possibly leading to anxiety and mental health issues
+- could also mention disquietening appearance of masts affecting people’s quiet enjoyment of the neighbourhood, and possibly leading to anxiety and mental health issues

 What Makes the Difference? >> Local Support!